May 25, 2017

 (Capsicum annuum) Sweet and productive Polish heirloom.
 Two-foot tall plants produce 4″ long bell fruits with 3 lobes.
 Sweet even when green, sure to be a favorite.
 Does well in dry areas.
 90 days from transplant.
 SWEET

-King of the North – SOLD OUT
+King of the North – limited quantities

 (Capsicum annuum) The best red bell pepper we know for northern gardeners where the seasons are cool and short.
 Blocky, uniform fruits are excellent for stuffing or fresh eating.
 Great sweet flavor.
 Our stock is from Fedco Seeds in Waterville, Maine.
 70 days from transplant.
 SWEET